crotty-d/BapReduce/README.md

 1. In Bash, implement a single-node MapReduce engine (‘job master’) that does the
 following:

-* Takes a repository of csv data files and a target attribute (column of the data) as input and outputs a list of key–value pairs, each comprising a unique value (key) of the attribute and the number times that value appears in the repository (value or count).
+* Takes a repository of CSV data files and a target attribute (column of the data) as input and outputs a list of key–value pairs, each comprising a unique value (key) of the attribute and the number times that value appears in the repository (value or count).